happybono/SonataSmooth/README.md

 Status label displays a synchronized item count message.

 #### 8.2 Progressive Selection & Deselect Feedback
-- Select All: updates `pbMain` from 0% – 100% using dynamic intervals
+- Select All : updates `pbMain` from 0% – 100% using dynamic intervals
-  - Report interval: `reportInterval = max(1, count / 100)`
+  - Report interval : `reportInterval = max(1, count / 100)`
-  - UI yield interval: `yieldInterval = max(1, count / 1000)` with `await Task.Yield()`
+  - UI yield interval : `yieldInterval = max(1, count / 1000)` with `await Task.Yield()`
-  - Cancelable: a new Select All starts cancels the previous via `_ctsInitSelectAll` / `_ctsRefSelectAll`
+  - Cancelable : a new Select All starts cancels the previous via `_ctsInitSelectAll` / `_ctsRefSelectAll`
-  - Completion: briefly holds 100%, then resets to 0
+  - Completion : briefly holds 100%, then resets to 0

-- Deselect All: step‑based progress (0 → selectedCount)
+- Deselect All : step‑based progress (0 → selectedCount)
   - Increments the progress bar per deselected item with a small delay (`await Task.Delay(10)`)
   - Resets to 0 on completion